 Olyphant’s portrayal of Givens is short of brilliant to watch.
 His black and white code of right and wrong enters grey areas as we see Givens struggle with his inner demons and his definition of right and wrong.
 Olyphant’s subtle portrayal of the inner turmoil and buried pain Givens character deals with has won much acclaim.
 TV Guide declared “Justified” the best show on TV.
 The fifth season of “Justified” will begin in January, 2014.

-Olyphant’s other current projects include the horror western “Bone Tomahawk” which costars Kurt Russell, “This is Where I Leave You” with Tina Fey and the “Man on Carrion Road”.
+Olyphant’s other current projects include the horror western “Bone Tomahawk” which costars Kurt Russell and “This is Where I Leave You” with Tina Fey.

 Free Web Directory – Add Your Link